Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

     );
     ```

-6. Run the script and review the resulting message.
+6. Run the script and review the resulting message in **Messages** tab.
 The source file contains a row with invalid data, so one row is rejected.
 The code above specifies a maximum of **5** errors, so a single error should not have prevented the valid rows from being loaded.
 You can view the rows that *have* been loaded by running the following query.

     ```sql
     SELECT *